Types of Dental Implants

 The All-on-4 method refers to a system of implant-based restoration that can support a full arch of fixed dentures on only four implants.
 All-on-4 can be completed in as little as one office visit and combines all the benefits of implant treatment coupled with full denture restoration.

+Dental implants are an incredible treatment for replacing missing teeth.
+With so many different types, we can meet some different needs.
+For more information, and to find out if dental implants are right for you.
 Our team is happy to answer your questions surrounding the types of dental implants.
 Contact our oral surgeon, Joseph Radakovich, DMD, at our Portland, OR 97213 office for more information.
 (503) 455-4673